Indoor plants

 Melaleuca is a genus of nearly 300 plant species in the myrtle family, Myrtaceae.
 They are native to Australia and Oceania.
 Melaleuca quinquenervia, commonly known as broad-leaved paper bark, is one of the trees that can better absorb moisture, which is very useful in soils with excess water or during floods.

 It reaches a height of up to 20 or 25 meters, although it can be pruned easily to control its growth.
 Its essential oil is highly valued in the cosmetic industry.
+Notably, Melaleuca essential oil is known for its antibacterial and antifungal properties, which are widely used in skincare products.

 Plants That Absorb Moisture - Melaleuca